kay-a11y/aftermark/README.md

 * `--crop`
     Hard-crops this many pixels off the top.
-    Useful if you don’t need the status bar.
+    Useful if you don't need the status bar.

 * `--header`
     Applies a median filter to only the first `PX` pixels (vertical).